JemaOS/Nephtys/docs/CHAT_BACKGROUND_CONTEXT_MENU_DESIGN.md

 ### Feature Requirements

-Based on the WhatsApp reference screenshots:
+Based on the JemaOS reference screenshots:

 1. **Right-click on chat background** (not on messages) → Show context menu with:
    - "Sélectionner des messages" (Select messages)